 Dubrovnik is a lot more than King’s Landing, though.
 It’s also an ancient, really charming and warm city with an amazing view over the blue Adriatic sea.
 No wonder it’s known as the Pearl of the Adriatic.

-I quickly found out that the best way to experience the city is from above, or in other words: from the city walls.
+I quickly found out that the best way to experience the city is from above, or in other words: from the city walls of Dubrovnik.
 See, the old town of Dubrovnik is surrounded by a 25 m high wall that runs almost 2 km.
-Aside from the GOT locations, which I’m writing more about in my next post, I had the city walls at the top of my must-see-in-Dubrovnik list.
+Aside from the Game Of Thrones locations, which I’m writing more about in my next post, I had the city walls at the top of my must-see-in-Dubrovnik list.

 The walls of Dubrovnik cover two sides: the sea-side and the mainland side.
 The latter is a bit more challenging with steps up and down, but it’s easily conquered whether you’re in good shape or not.